New Bulgaria polls loom after ITN party gives up on forming government | Politics

 Bulgaria's largest political grouping gave up efforts to lead a minority government on Tuesday following a razor-thin victory in last month's parliamentary election, increasing the prospect of new polls later this year.
 The anti-establishment There Is Such a People (ITN) party narrowly won the second 2021 election on July 11, bolstered by public anger against widespread corruption after over a decade of dominance by former centre-right premier Boyko Borissov.

 But with just 65 seats it needed the support of other smaller parties in the fractured chamber of 240 lawmakers, having declined cooperation with Borissov's GERB or the ethnic Turkish MRF party.
-Yet it failed win the backing of its potential allies, two small anti-graft parties, after refusing to sign a political agreement with them and proposing ministers which they saw as unfit to battle high-level corruption.
+Yet it failed win the backing of its potential allies, two small anti-corruption parties, after refusing to sign a political agreement with them and proposing ministers which they saw as unfit to battle high-level graft in the European Union's poorest member state.

-In a statement streamed live on Facebook, ITN leader Slavi Trifonov said he would not put his proposed minority government to a vote in parliament as previously expected and accused the two protest parties of betrayal.
+In a statement streamed live on Facebook, ITN leader Slavi Trifonov said he would not put his proposed minority government to a vote in parliament and accused the two parties of betrayal.
 "Without the support of the protest parties we will not propose a government," Trifonov said.

-"It is clear that the protest against GERB and all (that was) done by GERB has stayed in the past, while now in the parliament we see political ambitions, hypocrisy, lies, betrayals and games that are absolutely unacceptable for me," he said.
-ITN's failure to lead a government increases the prospect of new elections this year, creating a political vacuum that could hamper Bulgaria's ability to tackle an expected new upsurge in COVID-19 or tap into the European Union's coronavirus Recovery Fund.
+"It is clear that the protest against GERB and all (that was) done by GERB has stayed in the past, while now in the parliament we see political ambitions, hypocrisy, lies, betrayals and games that are absolutely unacceptable for me."
+ITN's failure to lead a government increases the prospect of new elections this year, creating a political vacuum that could hamper Bulgaria's ability to tackle an expected new upsurge in COVID-19 or tap into the EU's coronavirus Recovery Fund.

+"The present lack of clarity concerning a multi-year policy programme, for which a permanent government is crucial ... makes the economy more vulnerable amid the health crisis," said Dennis Shen, an analyst with Scope rating agency.
+"The uncertainty might, in addition, affect the timetable for euro-area accession," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)